scottdejonge/bonafide-bangers/README.md

 # Bonafide Bangers

+Bonafide Bangers is the latest and greatest in not having a shithouse playlist of tunes when hanging out with friends and/or family.

+## How to play

+1. Try and play the best banger you can muster.
+2. Throw down a point for songs you quantify as Bonafide Bangers.
+3. Tally all the points opn a scoreboard.
+4. That's it.

 ## Rules

 1. **Go your own way** Play the music as loud as you want (within reason)